peaceiris/actions-gh-pages/README.md

 ### ⭐️ Enable Built-in Jekyll `enable_jekyll`

 If you want GitHub Pages to process your site with the static site generator Jekyll, set `enable_jekyll` to true.

-[github/personal-website](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-githubpersonal-website) is one of the examples using GitHub Pages built-in Jekyll.

 By default, this action signals to GitHub Pages that the site shall not be processed with Jekyll.
 This is done by adding an empty `.nojekyll` file when publishing to the master or gh-pages branch.
 When a `.nojekyll` file already exists, this action does nothing.